 Whether by design or necessity, a growing number of workers are moving from the traditional world of full-time employment by major corporations to a new world of freelancing, contract work and small business ownership.
 That shift is not always an easy one, but for those who make it, the world of freelancing can be a very lucrative endeavor.

 If you are looking for a way to get more freelance clients, build your brand identity and ultimately boost your profits, social media can be a powerful tool in your arsenal.
-When done right, social media engagement can extend your sphere of influence far beyond what you could have done otherwise.
+When done right, social media marketing can extend your sphere of influence far beyond what you could have done otherwise.
 Here are some tips for making the most of your social media marketing.

 Focus on Your Local Business Partners